 Please note that we do not share your contact details and other personal data with other companies for marketing purposes, unless we have obtained your consent to do so.

-If you do not want to receive marketing communications from us can also choose to opt out from receiving marketing communications at any time, by clicking on the relevant unsubscribe link at the bottom of any marketing related email you may receive from us.
+If you do not want to receive email marketing communications from us you can choose to opt out from receiving marketing communications at any time, by clicking on the relevant unsubscribe link at the bottom of any marketing related email you may receive from us.

 If you prefer, you can also call us and express your preference to not receive marketing communications on 01604 771100 or send an email to email@example.com with the header “Unsubscribe”.